 Before joining CIS, Mehrunisha completed a DPhil in Population Health at the University of Oxford titled “Does Islam influence research ethics?”
 She completed a BA in the Biomedical Sciences Tripos at the University of Cambridge, followed by clinical studies and an MSc in Global Health Sciences, at Oxford University.
 She has worked with Sir Muir Gray on the Department of Health’s QIPP Right Care Programme.
 She has been involved in the design and construction of Population Based Accountable Integrated Care Systems, as well as developing an online tool for commissioners, clinicians and patient groups on health care systems design.
 She co-editor of the NHS Atlas of Variation for Diabetes and Liver Disease.

 Dr Mehrunisha Suleman is a research associate at the HRH Prince Alwaleed Bin Talal Centre of Islamic Studies at the University of Cambridge.
-Her research involves an analysis of the experiences of end of life care (EOLC) services in the UK, from the Muslim perspective.
-The study will involve a systematic analysis of the views of stakeholders, such as healthcare staff, patients, families, chaplains and Islamic scholars to enable a presentation of a range of challenges and concerns that currently exist in EOLC services within the NHS.
+Her research involves an analysis of the experiences of end of life care (EOLC) services in the UK, from Muslim perspectives.
+The study includes an analysis of the views of stakeholders, such as healthcare staff, patients, families, chaplains and Islamic scholars to enable a presentation of a range of challenges and concerns that currently exist in EOLC services within the NHS.

 UNESCO Trainer of Ethics Teachers – member of UNESCO’s Ethics Teachers Training Course (ETTC)